 Keren is a dynamic performance poet and storyteller and has enthralled audiences at numerous festivals and venues around Australia and the world.
 Her poems have been published by Mulla Mulla Press, Creatrix, Hypallage, Tamba, and Jukebox.
 Keren also performs with the Tealeaf Troubadours and is one of the organising ‘Underlords‘ of the Perth Poetry Club.

-In her day-life, Keren is an ecologist pursuing a PhD on conservation of the Great Western Woodland at the University of Western Australia.
+In her day-life, Keren is an ecologist working on reducing the environmental impacts of industrial developments on our incredible natural environment and the diverse living things that call it home.
+She recently completed a PhD on conservation of the Great Western Woodlands at the University of Western Australia.
 To learn a little about her research, visit: sustainingecology.com/research.

 For those unsure about the pronounciation of her name, it (the English version anyway) goes like this: Keren is like ‘Erin’ with a ‘k’ in front (it is not Karen or Kieran); Gila is like the ‘quila’ in tequila, with a hard ‘g’ sound like in ‘ghee’ or ‘Gillard’.
 Raiter is actually pronounced ‘Writer’.
 It comes from cultures in which there is no ‘a’ sound other than the one at the end of Australia – like in ‘up’.